xeaone/mpdb/README.md

-# mpdb
+# Mpdb

-Mpdb
+A persistent in memory database.
+A database that is kept in memory and immediately persistent.

-An in memory and persistent database.
-This is a database that is kept in memory and contently persistent.
 Documentation coming soon for now see examples.